ersingt/GA/projects/project_1-master/README.md

 ### Submission

-**Materials must be submitted by the beginning of class on December 20.**
+**Your Slides and Technical Report must be submitted by Friday, March 27.**

-Your technical report will be hosted on Github Enterprise.
+Your technical report will be hosted on GitHub Enterprise.
 Make sure it includes:

 - A README.md (that isn't this file)
 - Jupyter notebook(s) with your analysis (renamed to describe your project)